uno-acm/flutter-workshop/README.md

 # UNO Chat App

-This is a cross-platform chat application built using Flutter and Firebase as a part of a workshop hosted by [UNO ACM](https://unoacm.org/).
+This is a cross-platform chat application built using Flutter and Firebase as a part of a workshop hosted by [UNO ACM](https://unoacm.org/) in Fall 2024.

 ## Table of Contents